KubeStock-DevOps-project/kubestock-infrastructure/docs/developer-access.md

 ## 6. Security best practices
 1. Each developer must have a unique SSH keypair.
-2. Always use the bastion tunnel—never expose the control plane directly.
+2. Always use the bastion tunnel (or a locked-down egress host)—never expose the control plane directly; route kubectl to the NLB.
 3. Keep kubeconfigs private (`chmod 600`, no git commits).
 4. Stop tunnels when not actively using the cluster.
 5. Restrict bastion security groups to known office/VPN IPs.